j-o-devsigner/j-o-devsigner/README.md

 # 💫 About Me:
-Greetings, digital explorers! 👋<br><br>I'm J-O-Devsigner 🚀,<br>A web developer enthusiast and design lover.
+Greetings, digital explorers! 👋<br><br>I'm John!
+Developer and Designer 🚀,<br>A web developer enthusiast and design lover.
 My universe revolves around crafting captivating online experiences.
 I thrive on merging lines of code with design pixels to breathe life into innovative ideas.
 Always in pursuit of new challenges and learning opportunities to grow.

 ## 🌐 Socials: